SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.6.3-beta.6

+- Improved the implementation of color tool.

 ### 1.6.3-beta.5

 - Now the dyeing logic of color tool runs only on the server.